gongahkia/personal-wiki/SQL.md

-        -- '%abc' specifies a field that ends with 'abc' -- '%abc%' specifies a field that contains the substring 'abc' in the middle of it -- _ => catch-all operator to represent exactly ONE character -- LIKE => similar to a partial equality check operator -- DISTINCT => show unique entries only with no duplicates -- ORDER BY => sorts values by their title (case-sensitive) -- GROUP BY => suffixes the selection clause and allows for grouping of a result by certain specified database columns (aggregation)
+        -- '%abc' specifies a field that ends with 'abc' -- '%abc%' specifies a field that contains the substring 'abc' in the middle of it -- _ => catch-all operator to represent exactly ONE character -- LIKE => similar to a partial equality check operator, used when we apply the operators for regex-like string matching -- DISTINCT => show unique entries only with no duplicates, prefixes the selection clause -- ORDER BY => sorts values by their title (case-sensitive), used to suffix the predicate clause -- GROUP BY => suffixes the selection clause and allows for grouping of a result by certain specified database columns (aggregation)
         -- * functions called on sets aggregated by GROUP BY will be called on the entire group (SUM, COUNT, AVG, MIN, MAX) -- HAVING => suffixes the GROUP BY clause and extract groups that satisfy some conditions (acting as the WHERE clause for GROUP BY)